e1miran/Now-Playing-Serato/docs/requests.rst

    :target: images/generic_request.png
    :alt: Generic request example

-For Twofers, anything else will be considered a title since the artist will always be the currently playing artist.
+For Twofers, anything else will be considered a track title since the artist will always be the currently playing artist.
+Twofers are not required to have additional input.
+In that case, the title will be blank.

 Using Twitch Redemptions for Requests